Custom-Endpoint Multi-Turn Simulations

 - Switch to the Simulations sub-tab.

-- Click + New Simulation → select Target, Scenario, and Checks.
+- Click + New Simulation → select Setting Profile, Scenario, and Checks.

-- Click Run.
+- Click Create.
 You can watch the progress of the simulation.

 run = model.run_test(